 In the theatrical video realm, the move to digital cinema brought with it a need for higher-resolution video cameras and projectors, as well as a spec to help ensure that content creators, distributors, and exhibitors were all on the same page, quality-wise.
 Digital Cinema Initiatives, LLC (DCI) was formed in 2002 to develop a specification for mastering/playback of digital films in movie theaters.
-The DCI spec includes the option to master a film in either 2K (2048x1080) or 4K (4096x2160), and the spec further includes parameters for bit depth, color space, compression, and more.
+The DCI spec includes the option to master a film in either 2K (2048×1080) or 4K (4096×2160), and the spec further includes parameters for bit depth, color space, compression, and more.

 4K requires expensive cameras and very powerful and high-resolution projectors to reproduce the resolution natively in the digital domain.
 4k can be down-converted to 2k

-While 4K technically requires at least 4,000 horizontal pixels, the more common trend in the A/V industry right now is to offer displays with a 3840x2160 resolutions This resolution was formerly called Quad Full HD because it is exactly four times the resolution of 1080p.
+While 4K technically requires at least 4,000 horizontal pixels, the more common trend in the A/V industry right now is to offer displays with a 3840×2160 resolutions This resolution was formerly called Quad Full HD because it is exactly four times the resolution of 1080p.
 However, in October 2012, the Consumer Electronics Association introduced the term “Ultra High-Definition” or “Ultra HD”